-Note 2014 HK\$'000 2013 HK\$'000 Agency fee income from fellow subsidiaries Rental income in respect of office premise from (i) 27,314 39,187 a fellow subsidiary (ii) (iii) 2,046 5.264 1,825 Service fee income from a fellow subsidiary Rebate incentives to fellow subsidiaries (iv) (87,657) (63,482) Operating lease rental expense to related companies (v) (2,855) (2,551)
+Note 2015 HK\$'000 2014 HK\$'000 Agency fee income from fellow subsidiaries (i) 26,416 27.314 Rental income in respect of office premise from (1) 20,410 27,014 fellow subsidiaries (ii) 2,154 2,046 Service fee income from fellow subsidiaries (iii) 711 5,264 Rebate incentives to fellow subsidiaries (iv) (74,628) (87,657) Operating lease rental expense to related companies (v) (3,184) (2,855)

+(i) Agency fee income from fellow subsidiaries represents agency fee for property agency transactions referred to fellow subsidiaries on terms mutually agreed by both parties.

+(ii) The Group entered into lease agreements with fellow subsidiaries on terms mutually agreed by both parties.

+(iii) Service fee income from fellow subsidiaries represents service fee for assistance provided by the Group in procuring the issuance of cashier's orders to prospective purchasers of primary residential property referred by the fellow subsidiaries which is charged on terms mutually agreed by both parties.

+28 SIGNIFICANT RELATED PARTY TRANSACTIONS (Continued)

-- (i) Agency fee income from fellow subsidiaries represents agency fee for property agency transactions referred to fellow subsidiaries on terms mutually agreed by both parties. - [ii] The Group entered into a lease agreement with a fellow subsidiary on terms mutually agreed by both parties. - (iii) Service fee income from a fellow subsidiary represents service fee for assistance provided by the Group in procuring the issuance of cashier orders to prospective purchasers of primary residential property referred by the fellow subsidiary which is charged on terms mutually agreed by both parties. - (iv) Rebate incentives to fellow subsidiaries represents commission for property agency transactions referred by fellow subsidiaries on terms mutually agreed by both parties. - (v) The Group entered into certain operating lease agreements with certain related companies, in which a director of the Company and a director of the ultimate holding company have beneficial interests, on terms mutually agreed by both parties.
+- (a) Transactions with related parties (Continued) Notes: (Continued) - (iv) Rebate incentives to fellow subsidiaries represents commission for property agency transactions referred by fellow subsidiaries on terms mutually agreed by both parties. - The Group entered into certain operating lease agreements with certain related companies, of which the beneficial owner, Mr. WONG Kin Yip, Freddie, is a father and spouse of directors of the Company, namely Ms. WONG Ching Yi, Angela and Ms. TANG Mei Lai, Metty, on terms mutually agreed by both parties.
+Mr. Wong is also the director of the ultimate holding company of the Group.

-In addition to the above, the Group shared administrative and corporate services on a cost basis with an aggregate amount of HK\$13,010,000 (2013: nil) with its fellow subsidiaries during the year.
+In addition to the above, the Group shared administrative and corporate services on a cost basis with an aggregate amount of HK\$11,937,000 (2014: HK\$13,010,000) with its fellow subsidiaries during the year.